ElMassimo/vite_ruby/docs/config/index.md

 [publicDir]: /config/#publicdir
 [root]: /config/#root

-# Configuring Vite Rails
+# Configuring Vite Ruby

-The following section is an overview of basic configuration for _Vite Rails_.
+The following section is an overview of basic configuration for _Vite Ruby_.

-Most of the options discussed are specific to _Vite Rails_, for the rest of the available configuration options please check Vite's [config reference].
+Most of the options discussed are specific to _Vite Ruby_, for the rest of the available configuration options please check Vite's [config reference].

 ## Configuring Vite ⚡